-The X7DA8/X7DAE supports up to 32 GB fully buffered (FBD) ECC DDR2 533/667 in 8 DIMMs.
-Populating DIMM modules with a pair (or pairs) of memory modules that are of the same size and of the same type in Bank1, Bank2, Bank3 and Bank4 will result in interleaving memory.
+The X7DAL-E supports up to 24 GB fully buffered (FBD) ECC DDR2 667/533 in 6 DIMMs.
+Populating DIMM modules with pairs of memory modules of the same size and same type will result in Interleaved Memory which will increase memory performance.

-Note: Due to the OS limitations, some operating systems may not show more than 4 GB of memory.
+Note 1: Due to OS limitations, some operating systems may not show more than 4 GB of memory.
+(See the DIMM Population Configurations Table below.)